Research and Education in Computational Science and Engineering: Conclusions and Recommendations

 \subsection{General Recommendations}

-\begin{itemize} \item \textbf{R1:} Universities and research institutions should \textbf{remove disciplinary barriers} to allow CSE to realize its broad potential for driving scientific and technological progress in the 21st century.
-New multidisciplinary research and education structures where CSE is a clearly articulated focus should be increasingly encouraged.
+\begin{itemize} \item \textbf{R1:} Universities and research institutions should {\bf expand CSE to realize its broad potential for driving scientific and technological progress} in the 21st century.
+This requires removing disciplinary boundaries, engaging with new application areas, and developing new methodologies.
+Multidisciplinary research and education structures where CSE is a clearly articulated focus should be increasingly encouraged.

-\item \textbf{R2:} Funding agencies should develop \textbf{focused and sustained funding programs} that address the specific needs of research in CSE.
+\item \textbf{R2:} Funding agencies should \textbf{develop focused and sustained funding programs} that address the specific needs of research in CSE.
 These programs should acknowledge the multidisciplinary nature of CSE and account for specific research agendas of CSE, including CSE algorithms and software ecosystems as critical instruments of a novel kind of predictive science and access to leading high-performance computing facilities.

-\item \textbf{R3:} CSE researchers should continue to \textbf{engage with new application areas and new methodologies} in order to realize the full potential of predictive simulation and data analytics as catalysts for innovation.
-Now ubiquitous large data sets are key to developing new techniques and insights but even greater opportunities are promised by combining them with large-scale simulation models.

 \end{itemize}